 Readying Your Cyber Battlefront

 During a recent Congress briefing, several US intelligence agencies spoke with Congress to let them know where they stood readiness-wise against cyber warfare and how organizations could use them in the event of a cyber-attack.
 The one that really stood out wasn’t the NSA or the State Department.
 The one that stood out was actually the FBI.
 In addition to assisting with breach response, the FBI also has a partner program that’s open to anyone.
-This program works with organizations to not only ensure they are less vulnerable to attacks, but also confirm that our national best practices are up to date so that we can best protect ourselves from cyber-attacks while being able to properly respond in kind.
+This program works with organizations to not only ensure they are less vulnerable to attacks, but also confirm that our national best practices are up to date so that we can best protect ourselves from cyber-attacks and cyber warfare while being able to properly respond in kind.
 Current partners in the program include schools, energy suppliers, infrastructure, and even NASCAR.